tamaragevorgyan/gettyimages-api/documentation/endpoints/oauth2/README.md

         grant_type=token_refresh&client_id=TestClientId&client_secret=TestSecret&refresh_token=tGzv3JOkF0XG5Qx2TlKWIA

 #### Token Expiration and Revocation ####
-The resource owner flow grants a 30 minute access token.
-If the client application needs to access content for the user beyond that point, it can use the refresh token to get a new access token that will also be valid for 30 minutes.
+The resource owner flow grants a 30-minute access token.
+If the client application needs to access content for the user longer that 30 minjutes, it can use the refresh token to get a new access token that will also be valid for 30 minutes.
 The refresh token is valid for one year and can be used as many times as needed within that one year to get a new access token.
 The refresh token cannot be used for API access.

 Refresh tokens can be revoked when the user changes their password.
 Revoked tokens cannot be used for any API access.

 ### Client Credentials Flow  ###
 #### Summary ####
 http://tools.ietf.org/html/rfc6749#section-4.4
 Client Credentials flow is for client applications that will not have individual users.
 An application token is created and limits the client application to operations that do not need user credentials.
-A Sandbox application (one trialing development, without an agreement) can only use Client Credential flow.
+A Sandbox application (for trial development and without a licensing agreement) can only use Client Credential flow.

-1. Client application call token end point with the following request:
+1. Client application calls the token endpoint with the following information in the request:
-  * grant type of 'client_credentials'
+  * grant type of "client_credentials"
-  * client id/API key
+  * client ID / API key
   * client secret

-2. Client receives as a response:
+2. Client receives the following information as a response:
-  * an access token
+  * access token
-  * an expiration in seconds
+  * expiration value (in seconds)
   * token type of 'bearer'

-3. The access token is good for 30 minutes
+Note: The access token is good for 30 minutes

 #####Example request: